What Is Azelaic Acid?

 So if azelaic acid can be so effective for a variety of skin concerns, why don’t more people know about it?
 Why are salicylic acid, glycolic acid, and benzoyl peroxide household names, while this ingredient is so obscure?

-The potential side effects from azelaic acid cream will depend on the concentration of the cream.
-Over the counter products are less likely to cause an adverse reaction, as opposed to the stronger prescription creams.
+The potential side effects of azelaic acid cream will depend on the concentration of the cream.
+Over the counter, products are less likely to cause an adverse reaction, as opposed to the stronger prescription creams.

-Those who are planning to use creams with this ingredient on a long term basis should be especially vigilant about side effects like irritation, inflammation and dryness, as all of these can lead to premature skin aging and wrinkles.
+Those who are planning to use creams with this ingredient on a long term basis should be especially vigilant about side effects like irritation, inflammation and dryness.